 Gastric washings, which are culture-positive in a minority of samples, are no longer commonly used except in small children, who usually cannot produce a good sputum specimen.
 However, sputum induction is being used in young children who are able to cooperate.

-Ideally, biopsied samples of other tissue should be cultured fresh, but NAAT can be used for fixed tissues (eg, for biopsied lymph node if histologic examination unexpectedly detects granulomatous changes).
-The latter use of NAAT has not been approved but can be extremely useful, although positive and negative predictive values have not been established.
+Ideally, biopsy samples of other tissue should be cultured fresh.
+Culture of fresh specimens remains the gold standard for the detection of M. tuberculosis in tissue because fixation can inhibit PCR, and PCR does not distinguish viable from dead organisms.
+However, NAAT can be used for fixed tissues when necessary (eg, for biopsied lymph node if histologic examination unexpectedly detects granulomatous changes).
+This use of NAAT has not been approved, but it can be extremely useful, although positive and negative predictive values have not been established.

 Multiple-puncture devices (tine test) are no longer recommended.

-Recommended cutoff points for a positive reaction depend on the clinical setting:
+Recommended cutoff points for a positive TST reaction depend on the clinical setting:

 10 mm: Patients with some risk factors, such as injection drug users, recent immigrants from high-prevalence areas, residents of high-risk settings (eg, prisons, homeless shelters), patients with certain disorders (eg, silicosis, renal insufficiency, diabetes, head or neck cancer), and those who have had gastrectomy or jejunoileal bypass surgery